Offline Device Protection Guide

 - Professional Services: When to seek expert help

-Hardware Wallet Performance Optimization
+Hardware Wallet Performance optimisation

 Transaction Efficiency

-Gas Optimization
+Gas optimisation

 - Timing: Transact during low-congestion periods